scripting/feedlandInstall/worknotes.md

+#### 7/11/25; 10:54:07 AM by DW

+Added a new section to the SES docs explaining how to set up sender address configuration.

 #### 5/31/25; 6:23:17 PM by DW

 New config setting, legalTags, configures what HTML you allow to pass from a feed into the database.
 The default is to let through <p> and <br>.